-Medical professionals recommend that everyone learns the basics like knowing how to diagnose a heart attack and if possible get CPR certified as that can help as you wait for the emergency services.
+Medical professionals recommend that everyone learns the basics like knowing how to diagnose a heart attack and if possible take CPR certification classes online as that can help as you wait for the emergency services.

 There are three kinds of heart emergencies:

 3- Angina attack

 Before we go any further, it should be stressed that whatever the heart emergency, the first thing to do is to call the medical emergency in your area for a paramedic team to come to the rescue.

 This occurs when a blood vessel in the heart gets blocked.
 So oxygen will not go to the heart and this can lead to death.

 You can diagnose a heart attack if the victim is experiencing chest pain.
 This usually starts from the center of the chest and then moves to the neck, jaw, towards the ear, and extends to the arms.
 The pain may not always follow that pattern and can even go to the stomach.
 It can also be severe or dull.
 It feels as if pressure is being put on the chest and it intensifies gradually.

 Other symptoms may include

 Profuse sweating, Pale skin, dizziness, shortness of breath, coughing, heart beating fast, and chest pain.